Trump’s Tax Returns Over Six Years Finally Released

 But the full data release of six years of Trump’s tax returns could yield more insights into Trump’s financial arrangements, including if he personally benefited from tax policies he passed as president.

 While previous presidents have voluntarily made their tax returns public, Trump refused to follow their example as both a candidate and as president.
+He repeatedly argued he couldn’t do so because he was under audit—an excuse refuted by the committee.
 The Democrat-run committee only obtained the 2015-2020 returns in recent weeks after a lengthy legal fight against Trump and his attorneys who have spent years attempting to keep the records under wraps.

-In a campaign video, Trump called the decision to make his returns public an “outrageous abuse of power.”
+In a statement following the disclosure Friday, Trump told CBS the returns show “how proudly successful” he’s been.

-“And if you look at what they’ve done, it’s so sad for our country,” he added.
-“It’s nothing but another deranged political witch hunt which has been going on from the day I came down an escalator in Trump Tower.”
+“The Democrats should have never done it, the Supreme Court should have never approved it, and it’s going to lead to horrible things for so many people,” he said.
+“The great USA divide will now grow far worse.
+The radical, left Democrats have weaponized everything, but remember, that is a dangerous two-way street!
+The ‘Trump’ tax returns once again show how proudly successful I have been and how I have been able to use depreciation and various other tax deductions as an incentive for creating thousands of jobs and magnificent structures and enterprises.”